 a) the UE role in the RSPP metadata in the PROSE PC5 DISCOVERY message or, for V2X capable UEs, in the DIRECT LINK ESTABLISHMENT ACCEPT message indicates that the UE supports UE role as a located UE (see 3GPP TS 38.355 [12]); and

 b) the serving PLMN ID in the PROSE PC5 DISCOVERY message or, for V2X capable UEs, in the DIRECT LINK ESTABLISHMENT ACCEPT message indicating the same PLMN as the serving PLMN of the target UE.

+NOTE 2: The located UE is represented in the RSPP metadata by setting the "sl-anchorUE" bit to 1 with presence of the "knownLocationAvailable" field as defined in 3GPP TS 38.355 [12].

 6.4.2.1.3 target UE selecting located UE for network-based operation or network-assisted operation